nexpy/nexpy/doc/source/pythongui.rst

     the data values or if you want to narrow the limits to improve the sensitivity of the sliders.

+    .. note:: This is equivalent to editing the values in the axis text boxes.

 **Reset Plot Limits**
-    This restores the limits to the original values.
+    This restores the axis limits to the original values.

-    .. note:: Right-clicking on the plot will also restore the original axis limits.
+    .. note:: Clicking on the Home button in the Options Tab (see below) or right-clicking within the plot will also restore the original axis limits.

 **Show Projection Panel**